 Can Dogs Eat Collard Greens?

 Yes, dogs can eat collard greens!
-For most dogs, collard greens can be a healthy snack.
-Dogs can eat collard greens safely with some exceptions.
-Dogs that have certain bladder and kidney issues should not be fed large amounts of collard greens due to potential side effects.
+Most dogs can safely eat collard greens, they can be a healthy snack.
 A healthy dog without any underlying conditions is safe to eat collard greens.
 Avoid feeding the dog large amounts of stems unless you want to walk the dog every hour or so.
 Let’s just say the excessive amount of fiber in the stems can cause some GI issues in your dog.
+There are some exceptions to this rule though.
+Dogs that have certain bladder and kidney issues should not be fed large amounts of collard greens due to the high Oxalate content.

 Health Benefits of Collard Greens For Dogs